Superman II: The Richard Donner Cut: The 1980 theatrical Superman II (The Richard Lester Cut)

 The remaining sequences left to be shot included the scenes of the super-villains in Midwest America and the battle in Metropolis, which were all shot by Lester.
-Gene Hackman, out of loyalty to Donner, declined to return for re-shoots, which necessitated the need for a stand-in actor and a voice double for several scenes.
+Gene Hackman, out of loyalty to Donner, declined to return for re-shoots, which necessitated the use of a body double and a voice impersonator for several scenes.
 Filming for Superman II re-commenced in September 1979.
+As previously announced, Brando's scenes were removed and entirely re-shot with actress Susannah York.
 Throughout filming, Lester opted to retain his directorial technique for the three-camera setup while shooting scenes, which frustrated the actors as they did not know from where they were being filmed for their close-ups.
 However, Reeve noted that it made the production move at a faster pace.
 Filming was completed on March 10, 1980.

 Composer John Williams was flown to England to score the film in which he was given a screening with Ilya Salkind and Richard Lester.
 When Salkind left the projection room, Williams and Lester fell into an argument; when Salkind returned, Williams told him that he "could not get along with this man."
 Ken Thorne was then selected to score the sequel.
 Before the film's release, Warner Bros. had appealed to the Directors Guild of America to assign the appropriate co-director credit, in which they argued Lester could not be credited unless he shot 40 percent of the film.
 Although Lester had earlier thought he would not be credited, he approached Donner to see if he wished to be credited as co-director, in which Donner replied, "I don't share credit".

-The title was released in Europe and Australia on December 4, 1980 and June 19, 1981 in the United States.
+The title was released in Europe and Australia on December 4, 1980, and June 19, 1981, in the United States.
 This version of Superman II combined Donner footage shot in 1977 with Lester footage shot in 1979.
 Approximately 30% of Lester's Superman II is Richard Donner's footage.
 In numerous scenes, the theatrical Superman II interweaves footage filmed years apart.
 Much of this interweaving was necessitated by Lex Luthor actor Gene Hackman's refusal to return to film any further scenes with Lester.
 Thus, all Hackman footage in the film is Donner's, although in certain scenes, a body double was used for wide shots re-filmed by Lester.
 In several instances, Lester re-staged Donner-filmed scenes, inserting certain newly filmed shots into pre-existing material.
 This is most evident during a scene in which the super-villains burst into the Daily Planet.
 The scene was filmed in its entirety by Donner in 1977.
 The Perry White office set was then partly re-built under Lester in 1979, the actors placed in exactly the same positions, costumes, etc., and new material filmed and inserted into the final film, despite the actors looking physically different.